-This simple Teriyaki Chicken Stir-Fry recipe is an easy place to start for those who are new to healthy cooking, and it may become your go-to healthy dinner for nights when you’re short on time (perfect if you have pre-chopped veggies in the fridge or freezer).
+This simple Teriyaki Chicken Stir-Fry recipe is an easy place to start for those who are new to healthy cooking.

-Start by having all of your ingredients prepped, and make sure your pan (or wok, if you have one) is screeching hot.
-For best results, cook your Teriyaki Chicken Stir-fry ingredients in batches: start with the chicken, and once that’s cooked, remove it from the pan before tossing in your veggies.
+For best results, cook your Teriyaki Chicken Stir-Fry ingredients in batches: Start with the chicken, and once that’s cooked, remove it from the pan before tossing in your veggies.

 Why cook your stir-fry in batches?
 Well, if it seems a bit high-maintenance, know that it’s worth it.
 The goal of stir-frying is to quickly sear the ingredients until tender.
 Crowding the pan increases the chances of your veggies steaming to the point of no return, while your chicken quickly becomes overcooked.